Last Updated:

 Boschendal Wine Estate

 The manor house at Boschendal is not as old as Vergelegen but arguably it’s a more attractive example of Cape Dutch architecture.
 The current manor house was built in 1812.
 Here you can see the manor house, mainly from outside, sample their wines, enjoy their traditional Cape restaurant or opt to take a gourmet picnic to eat in their edenesque grounds.
-They have revitalized the gardens and so it’s well-worth some time.
+Alongside this, it is well worth spending some time in the recently revitalized garden.
 Boschendal lies between Stellenbosch and Franschhoek.

 Cedarberg_Africa_cape-dutch-house_700